farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 >
 > Which means, if only one of them is a `string`, it's gonna call a `toString` abstract operation on it, and turn it in to a `string`.

-> We could throw a value into an array, just the one value into an array, and then call `.join` on it.
+> We could throw a value into an `array`, just the one value into an `array`, and then call `.join` on it.
 And that actually ends up stringify it.
 >
 > ```JavaScript
 > console.log([16].join(""));